carlosmccosta/pointcloud_registration/README.md

 The name can be an absolute path or a relative path in relation to the [reference_pointclouds_database_folder_path] specified in [launch/config/pointcloud_registration.launch](launch/config/pointcloud_registration.launch).

 The pipeline was also configured with an euclidean clustering algorithm for picking the largest cluster from the environment (0), or a given cluster specified in the perception pipeline goal (clusters are sorted by decreasing size by default).
+The clustering can be disabled by setting [use_euclidean_clustering_segmentation] to false when starting the bringup launch file.

 Example of goal for triggering the saving of a reference point cloud with surface normals information:
 ```